Pecan & Cherry Stuffed Acorn Squash – It’s not my Mother’s Stuffed Acorn Squash! It’s a delightfully easy, sweet and savory dish!Jump to Recipe

 Prepare the Topping

 - In a small bowl, combine the brown sugar, cinnamon, crushed crackers, remaining pecans, and 1 tablespoon butter.
-Microwave for about thirty seconds or until butter melts.
+Microwave for about thirty seconds or until the butter melts.
 Taste, and if needed add a sprinkle of salt.

 Stuff the Squash